 She can’t get up and use the toilet because of an injury, surgery, or illness.

-She is taking medications that may cause her to have trouble emptying her bladder.
+She is taking medicines that may cause her to have trouble emptying her bladder.

 Your child lies on her back on an exam table or a hospital bed.
 Her legs are spread apart and bent at the knees.